+How can I translate the patterns found within my chosen subject matter onto paper, eventually leading to a range of motifs for my concept?
+What mark-making tools could I employ?
 Employing a sole willow reed, I snapped it into 3 parts and bound it together with masking tape.
-Dipping the reed into black indian ink and dragging the implement across the paper gave birth to some incredibly strong and purposeful marks.
+Dipping the reed into black Indian ink and dragging the implement across the paper gave birth to some incredibly strong and purposeful marks.
 Little did I know that this new tool could be manipulated to create other wonderfully diverse marks too.

 Using both ends of the willow reed; flat end and broken/rough end.
-Referencing the wonderful mark making brief on Moodle, I attempted a quick ‘sketch’ using the idea of Pointillism to build up a pattern.
+Attempted a quick ‘sketch’ using the idea of Pointillism to build up a pattern.
 More ink equates a darker and intense mark, whilst less ink generates a subtle and background mark.

+Taking further the idea of rhythm, kinetics, and fluidity within shape.
 Experimenting with colour and block prints.
-Extremely happy with my mark making enquiry.
+Extremely happy with my mark-making enquiry.

 Next step> Taking best results from the explorative session and playing around with shape, pattern, texture, and colour.